 Happy New Year!!!
 I’m excited!
 Are you excited?
-For me last year was a year of extensive planning and one of the reasons I started Mademoiselle Scientist.
+Last year was a year of extensive planning and one of the reasons I started Mademoiselle Scientist.
 Last year in this post I talked about planning for success and using the myIDP tool.
 This year my goal is to use that information to turn my plans into action.

 I’m ready!
 Are you?
 Grab your list of plans that you created using the myIDP tool, planner or notebook.
 If you need time to write your plans for 2014 take a moment before reading further.
-Now, that we have our plans, here my #9 Ways to Turn Your Plans into Action.
+Now, that we have our plans, here are my #9 Ways to Turn Your Plans into Action.

 #9 Ways to Turn Your Plans into Action:

 The #1 way to turn your plans into actions is to be specific and set dates.
 We all know the beginning of the year is hectic.
 Getting in the groove takes time.
 Setting specific goals with dates helps you be accountable for your goals.

 A few years ago when I was a Director of a Women in STEM group we always created action item lists at the end of the meeting.
 By the next meeting each member completed their action items.
 If the action item was not completed by the assigned deadline a penalty was added.
 For example, you can set a penalty for yourself to keep you on track with your action item list.

 Just like you can create a penalty for yourself you should reward yourself.
 Completing an item on your action list, especially when it was difficult is an accomplishment.
 Remember it is okay to reward yourself!